 Baseboard LEDs Configuration Over the Scan Chain

-A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP28, 4x SFP28 or 4x RJ-45) does not have sufficient space for discrete on-board (faceplate) LED indicators.
+A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP, 4x SFP or 4x RJ-45) does not have sufficient space for discrete on-board (faceplate) LED indicators.
 In this case, the line side link and activity LED indicators are implemented on the baseboard system via the Scan Chain.
 The Scan Chain bit stream is defined in Section 3.5.3.

 The baseboard LED implementation uses two discrete LEDs (Link/Activity and Speed indication).
 The physical baseboard LED implementation is left up to the baseboard vendor and is not defined in this specification.
 The LED implementation is optional for baseboards.